Physical Fitness: Meaning, Importance, Key Components & Program

 1. Helps to Maintain and Lose weight

-Training can help prevent excess weight gain or help maintain weight loss.
-When you engage in physical activity, you burn calories.
+Training can help prevent excess weight gain or help maintain and weight loss.
+Physical activity burns calories.

 The more intense the activity, the more calories you burn.
-Physical fitness is crucial to supporting a fast metabolism and burning more calories per day.
+Physical fitness is essential for a fast metabolism and for burning more calories daily.
 It also helps you maintain your muscle mass and weight loss.

 2. Control Blood Sugar Levels

-• Insulin sensitivity is increased, then muscle cells can use any available insulin to take up glucose during and after activity.
+• When insulin sensitivity is increased, muscle cells can use any available insulin to take up glucose during and after activity.

 • When your muscles contract during activity, your cells can take up glucose and use it for energy, whether insulin is available or not.